olmofe/ansible-laravel/readme.md

     - Cache config
     - Run Migrations + Seeders to fill the db with mock data.

-6. Access your server's IP address or chosen hostname( same as http_host value in group vars ans should be set as an A record with your domain provider ) to test the setup.
+6. Access your server's IP address or chosen hostname( same as http_host value in group vars which should be set as an A record with your domain provider ) to test the setup.

 6. swagger is not included in the app, to test endpoints see [here](https://github.com/gothinkster/realworld/tree/main/api)
 7. Here are the routes in this demo: